 (The strawberry bush that didn’t give me a single strawberry last year is back and blooming!
 Total surprise.
 Now I just have to harvest them before the birds do.
 Unlike my sad attempt at a blueberry bush last year.)

-Here is a better looking one that we did, our little herb garden in an urn:
+Here is a better looking self-watering planter that we did, our little herb garden in an urn:

-So there are lots of options.
-All of them pretty simple and very inexpensive.
+So there are lots of options for a self-watering planter.
+All of them are pretty simple and very inexpensive.
 And they give even the most horrendous plant killer like me a fighting chance.